-Please read the Academic Honesty sections in the York University Calendar (http://www.yorku.ca/secretariat/policies/document.php?document=69).
+Please read the sections on Academic Honesty in the York University Calendar.
 Any case of suspected academic dishonesty will be dealt with in accord with the procedures and regulations set down by the University Senate.

 POLICY FOR MISSED TESTS AND EXAMINATIONS